kataniko/tomas-load-app/README.md

 ## Funcionalidades

-- **Pesquisa:** Encontre rapidamente um país pelo nome na barra de pesquisa.
+- **Search:** Find a country using the search bar.

-- **Informações Detalhadas:** Visualize informações essenciais sobre cada país, incluindo:
+- **Detailed Inforations:** Check specified information about each country:
-  - Nome oficial
+  - Oficial Name
   - Capital
-  - População
+  - Population
-  - Região
+  - Region
-  - Moedas
+  - Currencies
   - Borders
-  - Bandeira etc..
+  - Flags etc..

-## Tecnologias Utilizadas
+## Techs used

 - **React:**
 - **Axios:** HTTP client to fetch data .